JosiahSnarr/ESEIntercom/README.md

 Prerequisites
 -------------

-ESEIntercom uses QT as its user interface ( qt5 ).
+ESEIntercom uses QT as its user interface ( QT 5.3 ).
 Required Qt libraries must be placed in the executable directory or findable on the system path.

 How to Use